About this trip

 TRIP CONDITIONS

 Horsepacking in northern Yosemite's Sierra Nevada offers riders a diverse range of terrains, from open meadows to challenging technical rocky paths.
 Trails often traverse steep sections, requiring horses to navigate natural steps and the occasional slick rock surfaces.
 Riders may encounter trails with drop-offs and sections that ascend and descend over mountain summits and saddles.
-At Virginia Lakes Pack Outfit, our horses are not only well-experienced but also possess calm temperaments, reliability, and sure-footedness, making them experts on these trails.
+At Kennedy Meadows Pack Station, our horses are not only well-experienced but also possess calm temperaments, reliability, and sure-footedness, making them experts on these trails.
 These characteristics ensure a safe and enjoyable experience for our riders.

 EQUESTRIAN EQUIPMENT